 Highly efficient devices further reduce energy demand in the all-electric home.
 A reverse cycle air conditioner meets the minimal heating and cooling needs during extended periods of hot or cold days.
 Hot water is generated by another heat pump.

-Most of the electricity required to live comfortably in this home comes from the 7.8 kW solar power system linked to a 10 kW battery.
+Most of the electricity required to live comfortably in this home comes from the 7.8 kW solar power system linked to a LG Chem 9.8 kWh battery.
 Any electricity shortfalls during the short, cloudy days of winter are met by importing GreenPower.

 House constructed using electricity from an off-grid solar power system (article in Renew 148)

 The finished home is a joy to look at and an absolute pleasure to live in.
-This design demonstrates the benefits of working with Nature, rather than using technology to overcome shortcomings.
-Please visit and share the experience of a home that wants to stay warm in Winter and cool in Summer.
+Passive solar design demonstrates the benefits of working with Nature, rather than using technology to overcome shortcomings.

 This house achieved a NatHERS rating of 8.2 stars using NatHERS accredited software (FirstRate5).
 Find out how the star ratings work on the Nationwide House Energy Rating Scheme (NatHERS) website.